fynnfluegge/doc-comments-ai/README.md

 export AZURE_API_VERSION = "2023-05-15"
 ```

-### 3. Local LLM usage
+### 3. Local LLM usage with Llama.cpp

-By using a local LLM no API key is required.
+When using a local LLM no API key is required.
 On first usage of `--local_model` you will be asked for confirmation to intall `llama-cpp-python` with its dependencies.
 The installation process will take care of the hardware-accelerated build tailored to your hardware and OS.
 For further details see:
 [installation-with-hardware-acceleration](https://github.com/abetlen/llama-cpp-python#installation-with-hardware-acceleration)